 Ensure the terms are straightforward, explaining shipping timelines, costs, and return procedures without complex legal jargon.

-Here’s an example of Vasque, an online shoe store, prominently mentioning that customers can return products for free:
+Here’s an example from Vasque, an online shoe store, prominently mentioning that customers receive free shipping on orders over $50 and can return products for free:

 High-quality images and videos give visitors a clear and detailed view of your products, which boosts their confidence in making a purchase.

-Ensure your product visuals are sharp and professional.
-Consider adding features like a 360-degree view or zoom functionality to allow customers a closer look at product details.
+• Consider adding features like a 360-degree view or zoom functionality

 13. Offer a money-back guarantee